-Five things to know about Robert F. Smith, the man who’s paying off Morehouse grads’ student loans
+Five things to know about Morehouse donor Robert F. Smith

 “We wanted it to be a living, interactive museum where we tell our own stories of ourselves our way,” Smith said at the time.

-Other major donations:
+– Other major donations

 Before Sunday’s graduation speech, Smith had donated $1.5 million to Morehouse for scholarships and a new park.
-In 2016, he gifted $50 million to Cornell University for its chemical and biomolecular engineering school, and to support black and female engineering students.
+In 2016, Smith and the Fund II Foundation together gifted $50 million to Cornell University for its chemical and biomolecular engineering school, and to support black and female engineering students.
 (Cornell renamed the school after Smith.)

-In 2017, Smith also put his name on The Giving Pledge, a commitment by the world’s wealthiest individuals and families to donate most of their wealth.
+In 2017, Smith also put his name on The Giving Pledge – a commitment by the world’s wealthiest individuals and families to donate most of their wealth.

 Smith grew up in a mostly black neighborhood in Denver.
-Both of his parents had doctorates in education and insisted that the house be filled with music, be it a live show on the house’s piano or Leontyne Price’s arias on the stereo.
+Both of his parents had doctorates in education and insisted that the house be filled with music – be it a live show on the house’s piano or Leontyne Price’s arias on the stereo.
 Smith brought that early musical influence to his eventual tech career.

 “A beautifully written software code is a lyrical concerto,” he told The Post in 2016.